May I receive a double portion

 Father thank You for telling us who Your heroes are.
 The Scriptures are full of them.
 You even gave us a special list in Hebrews 11.

-Being the Father’s children involves high aspirations and subtle thoughts.
+Being children of the King involves high aspirations and subtle thoughts.
 It is being free from being stuck in a rut and conforming to the norms of society.
-It involves learning to love Him, His Word and His values.
+It involves learning to love Him, His Word, and His values.
 It involves deliberately choosing to live according to His dictates and not your own.

 So here is the story of Elijah and Elisha.
 Elijah was Elisha’s hero.
 He was awed and enthralled by the supernatural spiritual energy and blessing the Father manifested in and through Elijah.
 Elisha aspired to be just like Elijah, and more.